TadPath/PUMA/Electronics/Control_Console/README.md

 4. Solder each twisted wire to a JST 7 pin male PCB header - taking care that all pins correspond, 1-to-1, 2-to-2, etc.
 5. Test the cable by connecting the PCC to the male header of the Y-cable and the two free ends of the Y cable to the two TFT screen - one of which should be an SLM (i.e. without a backlight).
 6. If it works (a dual image is seen, synchronised on both TFT screens) then consolidate the connections by covering the soldered connections in epoxy resin as shown in the figure.
 This is important because those wires are very thin and will quickly break with use.
+7. Troubleshooting: You may need to switch power off then on again a few times for the sync signal to 'catch' and 'synchronise' between the two TFT modules.
+Check all connections - disconnect and re-connect.

 Additional Peripherals Required for Testing
 -------------------------------------------